candacelax/grounded-vision-parser/README.md

 Remove ignore line to run a test case; run as J1test.

-## Data
+### Data
-**experiments/visionparser**
-**experiments/groundedvisionparser**
+There are two main experiment directories- visionparser (full supervision) and groundedvisionparser (weak supervision that uses the videos and sentence tracker).

-## Setting up sentence tracker
+### Setting up sentence tracker

-## How to Build and Run the code
-To build the code run `ant dist`, and correspponding distribution .jar file will be generated in `dist/` folder.
-To run the experiment `java -jar  dist/VisionParser-1.0.jar <.exp file for Experiment>` (Refer to [Cornell SPF] (https://bitbucket.org/yoavartzi/spf#markdown-header-factored-lexicons) for the detailed explanation about .exp files)

-## Modifying the code
-Start from understanding .exp file, and read the `mainclass` variable defined in `build.xml` to find main entry point.

-## Running Model
+### Running Model

-The script _pipeline.sh_ runs a model from start to finish (this includes training and test). pipeline.sh has many required and optional arguments.
+The script _pipeline.sh_ builds the necessary Java code and runs a model from start to finish (this includes training and test). pipeline.sh has many required and optional arguments.
 Run `pipeline.sh -h` for a detailed description of arguments.

 We write (most of) the experiment files from scratch.
 The **EXPNAME.exp** file is written from scratch.
 We write a unique file for each fold of the cross-validation, defining the training and test sets.